RGB-Outl4w/ThePixelsAutoReloaded/README.md

 # ThePixelsAuto: Reloaded
 ![ThePixelsLogo](https://mirror.xyz/_next/image?url=https%3A%2F%2Fimages.mirror-media.xyz%2Fpublication-images%2FmeaTxrGmWq8Yt_3FTIsoH.png&w=3840&q=75)
-  **This repository serves as a storage for Javascript scripts that will automatically "Push Pixels" for you.**

 # ⚠️ ATTENTION ⚠️
 Devs have recently stated that using an autoclicker OR a similar script is not safe!
 This probably means that those are now bannable.
 Use at your own risk.